 But luckily weather satellites also take infrared images from the earth.
 In infrared imagages you can see unlit regions because the earth is emitting infrared radiation at night and day and the atmosphere itself is transparent.
 So we can get infrared images with sharp edges.

 The infrared images of the Himawari 9 satellite have a resolution of 5500×5500 pixels.
-That still should get a good enough measurment of the difference in the diameters.
+That still should get a good enough measurement of the difference in the diameters.
 Let's see:

 I took the following infrared imgage from the japanese Himawari 9 weather satellite: